w3f/jamtestvectors/erasure_coding/README.md

 - manage "chunks" for data smaller than 21_824.
 Is `Chunk size is aligned to 64 bytes` actually correct?
 - I only used rather small vector, maybe biggers?
+- construction of segments root is valid ?
+I just concatenate the segments hash and the root of pages of hashes to build this.
+- binary tree implementation may not be aligned with spec, it follows existing code (pad with 0 hashes up to next power of 2 and does hash internally against those hashes which is not strictly necessary).
+TODO not using $leaf or $node from spec appendix.

 ## Changelog